siraben/zkeme80/docs/services.md

 `THROW`.
 Nested calls are supported.
 The callback must reside outside the banked window; raw `(BANK!)` remains an unrestricted low-level primitive.

+`WITH-COMPILER ( i*x xt -- j*x ior )` runs a callback through `CATCH` with
+compiler checkpoint, unfinished-definition cleanup, radix, and input-pointer restoration.
+It is shared by the scheduler and `EVALUATE0`; callers needing arbitrary `SOURCE`/`>IN` or bank changes scoped must save those separately.

 `EVALUATE0 ( zaddr -- ior )` evaluates a zero-terminated source while preserving
 the caller's input pointer, numeric base, and compilation state.
 Its frame uses the return stack, so evaluation can nest.
 Normal program results remain